 I’m proud to photograph everyone & anyone

-Now is a more important time than ever to breakdown the stereotypes we have formed or been fed, dispel any misconceptions, prejudices and bias we have against others and to celebrate our differences.
-A wedding is a celebration of love, between two people.
+A wedding is a celebration of love.
 That’s it.
-Except we are given a very fairy tale-esque picture of what that day should be – and if you want to do things differently or if you look differently to blonde haired size 10 women portrayed n the magazines, there can seem like there’s no place for you.
-Things have come on leaps and bounds in the last 5 years, but there are still there are things like the shocking fact that none of the top three best selling wedding magazines have EVER featured a woman of non-white ethnicity on the cover.
+Except we are given a very fairytale-esque picture of what that day should be – and if you want to do things differently or if you look differently to the blonde haired, white, size 10 cis woman portrayed in the magazines, there can seem like there’s no place for you.

 One of my business values (if you want to read more about these you can here) is inclusivity and I want to do as much as I can to make every single person entering the wedding industry feel welcome and comfortable whatever they look like or regardless of any physical or mental disability.